Azure-Samples/Spring-Boot-REST-API-Accelerator/README.md

 export ASA_APP_NAME=quotes-demo
 ```

-## Lst the currently deployed apps
+## List the currently deployed apps

 Run the command below to see what apps are currently deployed
 to the ASA instance.